isaactan98/isaactan98/README.md

 I am <b>Isaac Tan</b>, currently studying Software Engineering course at Universiti Teknologi Malaysia.

 - 🔭 I’m currently working as a Freelancer on Photography, Web Development and ETC.
-- 🌱 I’m currently learning different Web and Mobile Frameworks.
+- 🌱 I’m currently learning different Web and Mobile Frameworks, also trying new technologies.
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ... -->